RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 pip install cython numpy scipy # will install within RGT conda env pip install RGT --no-binary RGT rgt-THOR --version

+# error while running 1st time bigWigMerge cannot find libpng12.so.0

+# Create a symbolic link to the missing libpng12.so.0; that direct toward ours libpng installed through conda
+## First locate where the symbolic link should be created
+ldd ~/anaconda3/envs/RGT/bin/bigWigMerge # this is to check if bigWigMerge found dependent libraries
+## Second check which libpng should I use; is and where on my system
+locate libpng16.so # to find where it is in my system
+## Now create symbolic link that will use my libpng16; put the link where the software is looking for
+ln -s /usr/lib64/libpng16.so ~/anaconda3/envs/RGT/lib/libpng12.so.0
+export LD_LIBRARY_PATH=~/anaconda3/envs/RGT/lib:$LD_LIBRARY_PATH
+ldd ~/anaconda3/envs/RGT/bin/bigWigMerge # now ldd found the libpng12.so.0 library !!!
+bigWigMerge
 ```
 --> Installation succesfful within `conda activate RGT`

 ### THOR diff. bound sites analysis